 The free plan would only let you create up to 2 courses, but this should be enough for you to get a grasp of what online learning management is like.

 isEazy is a cloud-based authoring tool that enables you to create and distribute e-learning courses that work on any device and supports LMS (SCORM) and HTML5 export.
 A huge variety of interactive resources allow you to create engaging and dynamic content to educate or engage your audience.

 As a free e-learning tool, isEazy has serious limitations.
 In the free version of the service: no more than 1 author is allowed, you are limited to 3 projects and a total size of 0.3GB, and the projects are published with a watermark and the isEazy logo.

 Adapt is an open-source content authoring tool with a modern responsive design.
 Even though it is open source, you don’t need to know programming to use it.
 There are some prerequisites, though.
 For one, you need to have a server.
 Plus, it requires you to be able to install and configure things like git, Node.js, and MongoDB.

 This platform has built-in SCORM export and allows you to use a community-supported library of dozens of plug-ins that extend the functionality of the tool.
 It also makes it easy for multiple authors to collaborate on the same project, which is something you don’t usually find in free course authoring tools.

 ActivePresenter offers you the ability to make a professional intro or training video for free without watermarks and without time limitations.
-It has built-in advanced audio/video editing and the ability to record from the screen in high quality.
-Available for both Windows and macOS.
+It also enables you to build simple interactive modules and convert PPT presentations into online courses.